philamp/jellygrail/README.md

 - Access remote and Real-Debrid files as if they were local (like https://github.com/itsToggle/rclone_RD and Zurg).

 - ✨✨ RAR archives extracted on the fly (https://github.com/hasse69/rar2fs):
+  - No more hassle to:
-  - No need to extract your local RAR downloads.
+    - extract your local RAR downloads.
-  - No need to download and extract Real-Debrid torrents with RARs, it's just streamed and extracted on-the-fly.
+    - download and extract Real-Debrid torrents with RARs, it's just streamed and extracted on-the-fly.
-    - With an optimized cache to mitigate real-debrid issues with ISO and RAR files (with my rclone_rd fork : https://github.com/philamp/rclone_jelly).
+  - With an optimized cache to mitigate real-debrid issues with ISO and RAR files (with my rclone_rd fork : https://github.com/philamp/rclone_jelly)
+> Note that RAR on-the-fly extract only works with archive mode.
+Other modes are very rarely used anyway in this context.

 - ✨ Auto-organized TV shows and movies in a virtual folder:
   - Subtitle files renaming following standards as most as possible.